digirights/gdpr-para-ciudadanos/modules/Module 2/_posts/2018-11-4-right-to-access.md

 &nbsp;

 You can receive this information on paper, electronically in a commonly used file format or verbally.
+Make the Subject Access Request  directly to the controller.
+Commonly known as a SAR.
+Additional information on the correct channels can usually be obtained from the controller’s website or customer service.
+To obtain this data, contact the controller's data protection officer, [like we do in Module 4](https://digirights.github.io/course-in-a-box/modules/module%204/creating-your-sar/).

 &nbsp;

-### How to proceed

-&nbsp;

-Make the inspection request directly to the controller.
-Additional information on the correct channels can usually be obtained from the controller's website or customer service.

-&nbsp;

-In the request, state
+**Use precise language in your request:**

 - which data you wish to inspect
 - whether you wish to inspect all of your data or data from a certain period of time